elliott-beach/fish-logic/README.md

 # fish-logic

-This plugin replaces the characters && with ';and' and || with ';or' as you type them in.
+This plugin replaces the token `&&` with `;and` and `||` with `;or` when you type them in on the command line.
-This may be useful, for example, in copy-pasted install scripts that use && to chain commands.
+This may be useful, for example, in copy-pasted install scripts that use && to chain commands, or if you are used to bash syntax.
-It will not affect fish scripts.

 ## Install